saranyakannan-v/Bouman-Johnson-housing-project/README.md

 # Bouman-Johnson-housing-project

+# Click here to see the result -  https://saranyakannan-v.github.io/Bouman-Johnson-housing-project/.

 ## Objective of this project

 You work for a Housing Company called "ImmoEliza".
 You have been contacted by the R&D/AI department of your company because they need your skills.